RealtaScopeTech/Trio/Software/Windows App/README.md

 # Windows desktop app

 All four files are needed.
+Copy the to the same folder and double click Trio.exe to run